I know I owe you a post about the Sacramento Delta. I know. I know. I’ve been working on it for a month.

 So now we need your Hudson Valley contacts.
 The Hudson River: Environmental fights.
 Mahican, Munsee and Wappinger removals.
 Northern slavery, resistance, and abolition.
 Fights against the pervasive control of capital.
 Historical and contemporary conflict.
 Who do you know who shoulders the weight of that history today?
 Who lives the legacy of that struggle now?

 UPDATE: We’ll be hosting pop-up exhibitions and talks in Kingston, Beacon, Haverstraw, Ossining, and possibly other cities.
-In Manhattan, we will be having a major exhibition at Whitebox Gallery and artist talks at Brooklyn Waterfront Museum.
+In Manhattan, we will be having a major exhibition at Whitebox Artist Space and artist talks at Brooklyn Waterfront Museum.